leqnaru/Autohotkey/Works (Descriptions)/README.md

-# Use Neutron.ahk to create a UI to send data triggered by hotkeys to a Firebase database
+# Use Neutron.ahk to create a login page and send data triggered by hotkeys to a Firebase database
 **Goal**\
 Login with user credentials in a Firebase database within a Neutron window and depending hotkeys triggered, send data to specific parts of the database by using REST API's.\
 **Notes**.\